nguyenquanltdd/Sky-loyalty-framework/doc/api/campaign.rst

 .. note::

-    To use endpoints starting with ``/api/seller`` you need to authorize using seller account credentials.
+    When you will use endpoints starting with ``/api/seller`` you need to authorize using seller account credentials.

 .. note::